Updated 7 days ago

 Sample Output:

-Activate an Enterprise Application in Microsoft 365
+5. Activate an Entra Application in Microsoft 365

 For bulk Entra ID app activation, you can use the same code given for bulk app deactivation and replace the value ‘isDisabled = $false’.
-Also, you can modify the write-Host text accordingly as shown below.
+Also, you can modify the Write-Host text accordingly, as shown below.

 Disable an Enterprise Application in Microsoft 365

 Apps are the key targets for attackers seeking access to organizational details.
-If admins find any suspicious sign-ins to an application in their tenant, the first step is to disable user sign-ins to app to prevent access to the app within a tenant.
+If admins find any suspicious sign-ins to an application in their tenant, the first step is to disable user sign-ins to the app to prevent access to the app within a tenant.

 • No new tokens will be issued for the specific tenant.